-But what about the defense of the modern era?
+The modern administrative may have its problem, but how bad can it be?
 Under the governance of the modern democratic state death from violence has declined by an order of magnitude since the Middle Ages and, under the influence of modern business, per-capita income has increased by almost two orders of magnitude in the last two centuries.
-Before 1800, according to Gregory Clark in A Farewell to Alms, there obtained a downward mobility society in which the rich had more surviving children.
+Before the modern era, according to Gregory Clark in A Farewell to Alms, society was downwardly mobile: the rich had more surviving children, and these children, when they grew up, crowded into the occupations of their social inferiors.
 But that all changed around 1800.
-Since then the poor have had more children than the rich; they survived and each generation prospered more than its parents.
+Since then the poor have had more children than the rich; the children survived and each generation prospered more than its parents.
 There has been nothing like that, ever.

 The verdict on the modern era seems to be this.
 People like all the peace and prosperity; in fact they take it for granted.
 They just don’t like their subordination to the soulless systems of the modern state and the modern corporation.
-Some people rail particularly against the monstrosity of big government, and propose, as a solution, more free enterprise.
-Other people rail against big business, and propose, as a solution, more governance.
+Some people rail particularly against the monstrosity of big government and propose, as a solution, more free enterprise.
+Other people rail against big business and propose, as a solution, more governance.
+In other words, people don’t like force when they are on the receiving end.

-Longshoreman Eric Hoffer experienced the modern age as a second, man-made Creation; but the second time it didn’t quite come off.
-Man was not smart enough to automate his man-made world right away, so
+Some people are more sanguine about our modern situation.
+Longshoreman Eric Hoffer experienced the modern age as a second, man-made Creation that didn’t quite work right out of the box.
+The problem was that man was not smart enough to automate his man-made world right away at the start of the industrial revolution, so

 man had to use his fellow men as a stopgap for inventiveness.
-He had to yoke men, women and children with iron and stream...
-There was no escape for the mass of people from the ravenous maws of factories and mines.1
+He had to yoke men, women and children with iron and steam...
+There was no escape for the mass of people from the ravenous maws of factories and mines.2

 The most notorious nostalgic tract was the Communist Manifesto of Karl Marx and Friedrich Engels.
-They experienced the rise of the bourgeoisie in the early modern period as just another episode in the eternal story of exploitation of man by man.
+They experienced the rise of the bourgeoisie in the early modern period as a continuation of the hierarchical society of the agricultural age, just another episode in the eternal story of exploitation of man by man.
 By the time that Marx published the first volume of his Capital, he and Engels had developed their drama of exploitation into a labor theory of value by enlisting the mystery at the heart of classical economics, the dichotomy between exchange value and use value, to show how exchange value was a deformation of man’s true need for work.
 In pre-capitalist times, they explained, people worked as social labor, producing for use value.
 But under capitalism social labor was reduced to abstract labor and chained to the valuations of commodities in exchange value.
-It was bad luck for their idea that, within ten years of Capital, a new generation of economists solved the apparent conflict between use value and exchange value with the marginal revolution of 1870 led by William Stanley Jevons in Britain and Carl Menger in Austria.
+It was bad luck for their idea that, within ten years of the publication of Capital, a new generation of economists solved the apparent conflict between use value and exchange value with the marginal revolution of 1870 led by William Stanley Jevons in Britain and Carl Menger in Austria.
 But Marx’s labor theory lived on, yoked to a superseded theory of value, a kind of monstrous birth that refused to die.

 Yet in our daily arguments we merely argue about systems, and system is domination.
 In the United States the argument often reduces to the wonder of the marketplace system versus the wonder of the governmental system.
 The marketplace, conservatives affirm, sets up modern humans into a beneficial social relationship, for we can only satisfy our selfish wants by serving the needs of others.
 Nonsense, say liberals.
 Without the guiding hand of activists and experts we would descend into a death spiral of exploitation and marginalization.
 Conservatives swear by the two-century-old Invisible Hand narrative, and liberals swear by the 150-year-old Marxian Exploitation narrative.
 Is that all there is: two soulless systems?